trailofbits/test-fuzz/README.md

   }
   ```

-  The definition of `test_fuzz::Into` is identical to that of `std::conversion::Into`.
+  The definition of `test_fuzz::Into` is identical to that of [`std::convert::Into`](https://doc.rust-lang.org/std/convert/trait.Into.html).
 The reason for using a non-standard trait is to avoid conflicts that could arise from blanket implementations of standard traits.

 - **`enable_in_production`** - Generate corpus files when not running tests, provided the environment variable [`TEST_FUZZ_WRITE`](#environment-variables) is set.
 The default is to generate corpus files only when running tests, regardless of whether [`TEST_FUZZ_WRITE`](#environment-variables) is set.
 When running a target from outside its package directory, set [`TEST_FUZZ_MANIFEST_PATH`](#environment-variables) to the path of the package's `Cargo.toml` file.